Analytify/wp-analytify/readme.txt

 == Changelog ==

 = 2.1.1 - 2017-04-14 =
-* BugFix: Average Time on Page stats under pages/posts etc.
+* BugFix: Average Time on Page stats under pages/posts etc. Thanks to user **@danielson79** for this [ticket](https://wordpress.org/support/topic/post-average-session-time-instead-time-on-page/).
-* Enhancement: Average Session Duration stats Introduced as a tip under pages/posts etc.
+* Enhancement: Average Session Duration Stats Introduced under pages/posts etc. Thanks again to **@danielson79**.
+* Enhancement: Dashboard dropdown menu now remembers your last selection.
+Thanks to user **@areluc** for this [ticket](https://wordpress.org/support/topic/default-stats-period/) (*Actually added in V 2.1.0, we missed to note it in changelog).
+* WooCommerce 3.0: Though its an addon feature, but Analytify core is now compatible to work with WooCommerce 3.0 for Enhanced WooCommerce Analytics.

 = 2.1.0 - 2017-04-07 =
 * BugFix: Fixed miscellaneous tracking bug when users are logged-in.